gustavo-reinaldo/gustavo-reinaldo/README.md

 - 👋 Hi, I’m @gustavo-reinaldo
 - 👀 I’m interested in Software Developing and Quality Assurance
 - ✍️ Graduating in Analysis and Systems Development
-- 🌱 I'm currently working as a Quality Assurance Intern, doing manual and automated tests.
+- 🌱 I'm currently working as Software Developer(Fullstack) and Quality Assurance, with knowledge in manual and automated tests in web and desktop apps.
-- 💞️ I’m looking to collaborate on some project to improve my skills
 - 📫 How to reach me:
 - Instagram: https://www.instagram.com/rei.gxtvo/
 - E-mail: gf8370300@gmail.com